kba/hocr-spec/1.2/spec.md

 around this element, which is defined by the upper-left corner (x0, y0) and the lower-right corner (x1, y1).

-  * the values are with reference to the the top-left corner of the document image and measured in pixels
+  * the values are with reference to the top-left corner of the document image and measured in pixels
   * the order of the values are `x0 y0 x1 y1` = "left top right bottom"
   * use 'x_bboxes' below for character bounding boxes